xiangqz/lab-notebook/reflection.md

 I was not able to completely finish this on my own so I refered to the solutions when I was dealing with the flex format.
 But I think the exercise was really helpful for me to get practice on how to use flexbox in different way.

 05-grid
+The grid-area made me struggle a little as I tried to figured out the order of min-size needed to be from small to big, instead of from big to small just as the markdown file shown.

 ### Accessibility